 The University of Maryland, Baltimore (UMB) does not discriminate on the basis of race, color, religion, national origin or ancestry, sex, sexual orientation, gender identity or expression, physical or mental disability, marital status, protected veteran's status, or age in its programs and activities.
 Specifically, Title IX prohibits discrimination on the basis of sex in UMB's programs and activities.
-Report concerns to the UMB Office of Accountability and Compliance: $5^{th}$ floor: Baltimore.
-620 $W{\cdot}$ Lexington St. MD 21201 410-706-2281-\ equalaccess@umarylend.edu.
-For external information on notice of nondiscrimination, including Title IX inquiries, contact the Office for Civil Rights, U.S. Department of Education, The Wanamaker Building, Ste.
-515, 100 Penn Square East, Philadelphia, PA 19107, or call 1-800-421-3481.
+Report concerns to the UMB Office of Accountability and Compliance: 620 W. Lexington St, 5th floor; Baltimore, MD 21201 - 410-706-2281- equalaccess@umarylend.edu.
+For external information on notice of nondiscrimination, including Title IX inquiries, contact the Office for Civil Rights, U.S. Department of Education, The Wanamaker Building, Suite 515, 100 Penn Square East, Philadelphia, PA 19107, or call 1-800-421-3481.